 Keeping History Above Water has expanded to include a variety of activities related to climate and cultural heritage across Rhode Island and around the world.
 A second conference will be held October 29-November 1, 2017 in Annapolis, Maryland, where the City of Annapolis is taking the lead in hosting the second edition of Keeping History Above Water.

 The Vernacular Architecture Forum seeks nominations for the Paul E. Buchanan Award.

-The Paul E. Buchanan award was instituted by VAF in 1993 to recognize contributions to the study and preservation of vernacular architecture and the cultural landscape that do not take the form of books or published work.
-Hundreds of studies, reports, documentation projects, restoration plans, National Register nominations, exhibits, video/digital media productions and public programs are completed each year without the benefit of distribution or recognition beyond the limited audience for which they were commissioned.
+The award was instituted by VAF in 1993 to recognize contributions to the study and preservation of vernacular architecture and the cultural landscape that do not take the form of books or published work.
+Hundreds of studies, reports, documentation projects, restoration projects, conservation plans, National Register nominations, exhibits, video/digital media productions and public programs are completed each year without the benefit of distribution or recognition beyond the limited audience for which they were commissioned.
 Nonetheless, many of these efforts can serve to inform and inspire us all.
 The award is named for Paul E. Buchanan who served for over thirty years as the Director of Architectural Research at the Colonial Williamsburg Foundation.
 Buchanan set the standard for architectural fieldwork in America and inspired many VAF members in the rewards of fieldwork.
-This award honors the valuable work that most of our members and professional associates perform.
+This award honors the valuable work of documenting and understanding built environments that most of our members and professional associates perform.

 Exceptional projects that set new standards or model innovative practices, completed in the last two years are eligible for consideration and may include, but are not limited to:

 Please submit nomination materials electronically in a single zip file to firstname.lastname@example.org.
 Should the file size exceed 50MB, please communicate with us at the same address.
 Likewise, if you must send a paper or hard copy of your documentation, please email us so that we may make alternate arrangements.